apigee/api-platform-samples/learn-edge/proxy-2/README.md

 ### Extra reading: important words and concepts

-* The name of the target endpoint can be anything, but it has to match the name of a file in the `targets` directory. ??
-Is this true ??
-What if the file was called foo.xml ??
 * **Target service** -- A backend service that the proxy calls on behalf of the requesting app.
 Here, we're going to return data from a service called `mocktarget.apigee.net`.
 * **RouteRule** -- Specifies which target endpoint definition file to call.
 Route rules can have logic to route calls conditionally to different targets.
 * **TargetEndpoint** -- The name of a target definition in the apiproxy/targets directory.